Guide to Section 10(10D) of Income Tax Act, 1961

 However, the tax benefits under Section 10(10D) of the Indian Income Tax Act 1961 can only be availed under the following terms and conditions:

 - The tax deductions are applicable on every sum received under a life insurance plan, such as death benefit, maturity benefit, or the bonus received from life insurance policies

-- If an individual suffers from a severe disability or disease, and their policy was issued on or after 1st April 2013, then the 10% limit for them has been exceeded to 15%.
+- If an individual suffers from a severe disability or disease, and their policy was issued on or after 1st April 2013, then the 10% limit for them has been revised to 15%.
 This applies to individuals under the following criteria: